For Agents

 1. Run a no-payment dry run with dryRun: true or mode: "dry_run".

 2. Call rateloop_quote_question with the live draft ask.
-Include optional feedbackBonus only on MCP or browser handoff flows when the ask already uses public URLs or uploaded RateLoop imageUrls.
+Include optional feedbackBonus when written feedback is useful and the ask already uses public URLs or uploaded RateLoop imageUrls.

 3. Show or log the returned legalNotice before spending.

-4. Prefer browser handoff: call rateloop_create_ask_handoff_link and share the returned handoffUrl.
+4. Prefer browser handoff: call rateloop_create_ask_handoff_link, save handoffId and the private handoffToken, then share the returned handoffUrl.

 MCP/browser handoff payload with Feedback Bonus: